haroldthimbleby/relit/README.md

 # relit
 Reverse literate programming tool **relit** plus demonstration of a nice, short Euler cycle algorithm useful for planning sequential experiments.

-* Read [relit.pdf](https://github.com/haroldthimbleby/relit/blob/master/relit.pdf) to see what reverse literate programming is all about.
+* Read the paper [relit.pdf](https://github.com/haroldthimbleby/relit/blob/master/relit.pdf) to see what reverse literate programming is all about.

 * Run `make`
   (or `make all`) to generate all the various files.
 You can then run the programs or typeset the paper `relit.tex`